youliangtan/object_pose_estimation/README.md

 # object_pose_estimation

-ROS 2D pointcloud target object pose estimator.
-Line-based target identifier with user input parameters.
+ROS 2D pointcloud target object pose estimator package.
+A line-based target identifier with user input parameters.

-Via hokoyu scan input, convert /scan to /pointcloud.
-Subsequent pcl lib functions were used to indentify the target.
-Ransac line detector is used to find the target flat object, which helps in identify the boundary of the line, eventually estimate the pose `[x, y, theta]` of the detected object.
+Via a 2d lidar scan input, 'PCL' lib functions were used to indentify the target.
+PCL Ransac line detector is used to find the target flat object, which helps in identify the boundary of the line, eventually output a estimated pose of the detected object: `[midpoint_x, midpoint_y, theta]`.

-For usecase of realtime ROS processing, multi-samples are taken to compute moving averaging to smoothern the output pose estimation result.
+For realtime ROS processing use case, multi-samples are taken to compute moving averaging to smoothern the output pose estimation result.
 To obtain an optimal result, parameters can be further tuned in `config/config.yaml`.

 ![alt text](/resources/rviz_example.png?)